daniel1noble/metaDigitise/README.md

 # Processing batches of figures of different types <a name="P5"></a>

-Often a paper, and especially a single meta-analytic project, contains many figures needing extracting and having to open and re-open new files, save data, analyse or summarize data, make conversions etc takes up a lot of unnecessary time. `metaDigitise` solves this problem by gradually working through all files within a directory, allowing users to digitise from them and then save the output from all digitsiations to a single data frame – providing summary statistics by default. `metaDigitise` automatically does this for the meta-analyst without having to use a different function or special set of arguments.
+Often a paper, and especially a single meta-analytic project, contains many figures needing extracting and having to open and re-open new files, save data, analyse or summarize data, make conversions etc. takes up a lot of unnecessary time. `metaDigitise` solves this problem by gradually working through all files within a directory, allowing users to digitise from them and then save the output from all digitsiations to a single data frame – providing summary statistics by default. `metaDigitise` automatically does this for the meta-analyst without having to use a different function or special set of arguments.

-Lets assume now that, after digitising our scatter plot, we have added two new figures from a different study from a research group conducting experiments on the same species.
+Lets assume now that, after digitising our scatter plot, we have added two new figures from a different study done by a research group conducting experiments on the same species.
 Both figures contain data on sepal length and width for the same species but on a sample taken from different populations.
-Here, we have added two new figures (002_Doe_2013_Fig1.png and 003_Doe_2013_Fig3.png) from this paper to the same folder containing 001_Anderson_1935_Fig1.png.
-The folder now contains our original scatter plot, but also a histogram of sepal width for a fourth species (`catana` – a hypothetical species).
+Here, we have added two new figures from this study (002_Doe_2013_Fig1.png and 003_Doe_2013_Fig3.png) to the same folder containing 001_Anderson_1935_Fig1.png.
+The folder now contains our original scatter plot (completely digitised), but also a mean error plot of the same three species (002_Doe_2013_Fig1.png) along with a histogram of sepal width for a fourth species (003_Doe_2013_Fig3.png -`catana` – a hypothetical species).

-In this specific example, we now have different types of figures (different types from above to demonstrate the flexibility of `metaDigitise`) in our directory, a mean error plot and a histogram:
+In this specific example, we now have different types of figures (allowing us to demonstrate the flexibility of `metaDigitise`) in our directory.
+Here is what our new figures look like:
 <p align="center">
   <img src="https://user-images.githubusercontent.com/3505482/32300779-3283752c-bfaf-11e7-9c75-05b2438fa528.png" hspace="20" width = "300"/><img src="https://user-images.githubusercontent.com/3505482/32300780-32b0f218-bfaf-11e7-8d1b-a0618c3b094e.png" hspace="20" width = "300"/>
 </p>